drvinceknight/Nashpy/docs/text-book/discrete-replicator-dynamics.rst

 Discrete Replicator dynamics
 ============================

+.. _motivating-example-discrete-replicator-dynamics:

 Motivating example: once a day hawk dove game
 ---------------------------------------------

-Consider the Hawk Dove model shown in :ref:`replicator dynamics <replicator-dynamics-discussion>`, where we wish to model the populations of an aggressive animal and sharing animal over time but assume the population of aggressive and sharing animals only changes once a day when they interact to eat.
+Consider the Hawk Dove model shown in :ref:`replicator dynamics <replicator-dynamics-discussion>`, where we wish to model the populations of aggressive and sharing animals over time but assume the population of aggressive and sharing animals only changes once a day.

-We can use the same payoff matrix :math:`A`:
+We use the following payoff matrix:

 .. math::